 Sidney A. Biesecker.
-Director Sidney A. Biesecker was employed by HomeTrust Bank as President of the Industrial Federal Bank banking division until his retirement from that position on January 31, 2015.
+Former Director Sidney A. Biesecker, who passed away on October 24, 2023, was employed by HomeTrust Bank as President of the Industrial Federal Bank banking division until his retirement from that position on January 31, 2015.
 Under his joinder agreement to the SERP, Mr. Biesecker's supplemental retirement income benefit is comprised of the following: (1) a 20-year annual benefit, payable monthly, of \$150,000; and (2) a separate, additional 20-year retirement benefit, payable monthly, in the initial annual amount of \$30,000 subject to an annual increase of 5% per year commencing with the second year of the payout period.
-Mr. Biesecker first became a participant in the SERP during fiscal 2010.
-Mr. Biesecker has an additional retirement benefit under a Supplemental Income Agreement that he originally entered into with Industrial Federal Bank in 1996, which HomeTrust Bank assumed in connection with its acquisition of Industrial Federal Bank in fiscal 2010.
-The actuarial present values of Mr. Biesecker's accumulated benefits under the SERP and the Supplemental Income Agreement decreased by \$81,205 and \$9,476, respectively, from June 30, 2022 to June 30, 2023.
-During fiscal 2023, Mr. Biesecker received payments of SERP benefits totaling \$150,000 and payments under the Supplemental Income Agreement of \$14,400.
+Mr. Biesecker first became a participant in the SERP during the fiscal year ended June 30, 2010.
+Mr. Biesecker has an additional retirement benefit under a Supplemental Income Agreement that he originally entered into with Industrial Federal Bank in 1996, which HomeTrust Bank assumed in connection with its acquisition of Industrial Federal Bank in the fiscal year ended June 30, 2010.
+The actuarial present values of Mr. Biesecker's accumulated benefits under the SERP and the Supplemental Income Agreement decreased by \$16,732 and \$4,872, respectively, from June 30, 2023 to December 31, 2023.
+During the six-month transition period ended December 31, 2023, Mr. Biesecker (and his beneficiaries, following his death) received payments of SERP benefits totaling \$80,000 and payments under the Supplemental Income Agreement of \$7,200.